sean-lawless/computersystems/AppendixA.md

 Then copy contents of 'bin' folder to c:/msys64/mingw32/bin, again replacing any existing files.
-Alternatively to installing and upgrading OpenOCD you can build the latest from Git.
+Alternatively to installing and upgrading OpenOCD you can build the latest from Git (not for the faint of heart).

 ### Connect all UART and JTAG pins from SiPeed to the RPI.